SuperOfficeDocs/superoffice-docs/docs/en/marketing/mailing/learn/follow-up/manage-bounces.md

 > [!NOTE]
 > To prevent misspelled or invalid email addresses, SuperOffice validates email addresses received through Chat and Forms.
 The validation is performed using DNS lookup and controlling basic email syntax.

+There are two types of bounces:

+A **hard bounce** is when your mailing can’t be delivered permanently, because the email address doesn’t exist, the domain doesn’t exist (anymore) or the recipients email server has blocked the delivery.
+Updating the email address will solve the problem.

+A **soft bounce** occurs when there is a temporary delivery issue.
+SuperOffice CRM will try to send the mailing again several times to deliver it when an email bounces.
+Only when the email can’t be delivered after several times, it will be registered as a hard bounce.

+Use the filter buttons (Sent, Bounced, and Opened) to [filter you recipients list][1].
+Once you’ve selected all contacts where the mailing bounced, you can gather them in a selection or project using the action menu button in the bottom-left corner.

+![Filter your bounced emails and choose what to do with them -screenshot][img2]

 ## To fix a single email address